 If I am already an MA student at UIC, do I need to reapply for admission to the PhD program?

 Current MA students at UIC must submit all required materials by the regular PhD application deadline to be considered for that program.
-Please contact the program assistant to the DGS with ample time before the deadline and we will facilitate the application process.
+Please contact the program assistant to the DGS one month before the deadline and we will facilitate the application process.

 Is it possible to take your PhD program part-time or at night?